 Andrew Lear & Eva Cantarella, Images of Ancient Greek Pederasty.
 Boys were their Gods, New York, 2008.

 Jean Marcadé, Eros Kalos, Geneva, 1962.
+Review.
 A well-illustrated "essay on erotic elements in Greek art" by an archaeologist.

 James Davidson, The Greeks and Greek Love: a Radical Reappraisal of Homosexuality in Ancient Greece, 2007.
+Review.
 Only relevant in a purely negative sense, this is a rewriting of history rather than a reappraisal, denying Greek love its essential nature and purporting through invention and distortion to show that Greek homosexuality was nearly the same as 21st-century American gay culture.

 Craig A. Williams, Roman Homosexuality, 2nd edn., OUP, 2010.